chicanoandres702/DashProxy/README.md

-Got it 👍 — here’s the **entire document wrapped fully in Markdown**, ready to drop into a GitHub `README.md` file
-# DASHProxy

 A lightweight Flask-based proxy server that converts MPEG-DASH (Dynamic Adaptive Streaming over HTTP) manifests into streamable HTTP content.
 Perfect for accessing DASH video/audio streams in environments or players that don't natively support the DASH protocol.

 ---